ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 Lately we've seen the `Option` type get more and more attention in the community.
 Adopted from functional languages, it can help us avoid `null` values and write safer code.

+To demonstrate how we can leverage the `Option` type, I will be using [rust](http://www.rust-lang.org/) but everything shown here can be accomplished in Java, Scala, Haskell, Swift, Ocaml or any language that has a similar API for optional values.

 Suppose that we already have a function to find the shortest string from a list.
 Its signature looks like this in [Rust](www.rust-lang.org):